jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 A descriptive abstract of the data package, with enough context for a user to decide whether it is useful to them, should be included here.

+Include a brief statement about whether data collection is "ongoing" or "completed".

 **Keep in mind that package abstracts are used in full-text searches**

 ## \<keywordSet\>